British actor and comedian Eddie Izzard was born in Yemen and this has been a particular focus of her support since 2011.

 She also visited a shelter for trafficked women and children where he learnt how trafficking increases in emergencies like this.
 Unicef prevented cases of trafficking through border interventions then provided support to help these children rebuild their lives through education, training and psychological support.

-In July 2015, Eddie travelled to Djibouti to meet child refugees who have fled the devastating war in Yemen, the country of his birth.
+In July 2015, Eddie travelled to Djibouti to meet child refugees who have fled the devastating war in Yemen, the country of her birth.

-On his visit, he met seven-year-old Jawaher and her family who braved the perilous boat journey across the Red Sea from Yemen to Djibouti.
+On her visit, she met seven-year-old Jawaher and her family who braved the perilous boat journey across the Red Sea from Yemen to Djibouti.